hsharghi/TimeCapsuleMount/README.md

 # TimeCapsuleMount
-Mount a shared folder in time capsule with AppleScript
+Mount a shared folder of TimeCapsule with AppleScript